ANAL DOUCHING: HOW TO SAFELY CLEAN FOR ANAL

 Aside from the health risks, over-douching (too much volume or too much force) can also loosen stools that are higher up in the rectum, which wouldn’t normally come into contact with anal sex, making it even messier than if you hadn’t douched at all.
 The people who are douching for hours on end, for traditional anal intercourse, are placing themselves at risk and this method is not substantiated.
 The area in which the penis actually enters is located in the distal rectum and anal canal.
 This region is mostly clean, if the above methods are taken into account.

-To shave or not to shave?
 You can also shave or wax your anal region, but this is a personal aesthetic preference (and comes with potential problems, like ingrown hairs or irritation).
 Also of note, if not done correctly through either cleaning reusable razors or utilizing new razors, one can cause local infections, including anal warts from an HPV infection.
 Laser hair removal is ideal, but can be costly and is more a long lasting effect with some elements of irreversibility.

-Say no to wipes!
 We are sorry to crush your spirits, but wet wipes (aka baby wipes) are terrible not only for your hole, but also the environment as well.
 They truly deplete your anal region of the good bacteria, which can lead to significant dermatitis or infections and can be the cause of a herpes or HPV/anal warts outbreak.
 Also, the residual moisture can lead to constant irritation and infections.
 While brands are constantly touting their freshness and ease of use, they don’t want you to know about their potential risks.
 Not to mention, the clogged toilet you have is usually because of them.
 Help the environment and your ass by staying away from wipes.

-The biggest piece of advice Bespoke Surgical can offer is to listen to your body.
+The biggest piece of medical advice Bespoke Surgical can offer is to listen to your body.
 It knows what it can handle and what it can’t.
 Along with this, it’s key to make sure that you are eating well and maintaining great hygiene.
 One easy tip is to prove to yourself, even before you douche, how clean you truly are by using a butt plug or dilator, preferably light-colored, to see whether or not any residual stool is present.
 If it’s all clean, you’re ready to go.
 The important thing to remember is that accidents happen and everybody poops.
 So, if you find yourself in a situation where things have gotten a little messy, DON’T PANIC!
-You’re not a freak… you’re perfectly normal.
+You’re not a freak, you’re perfectly normal.

 By taking the above advice and utilizing the appropriate methods with minor tweaks, we can all reach the desired effects we are searching for.
 When it comes to sex, one size does not fit all (literally and figuratively).
-Let us know if you still have specific douching questions we can answer.
+Let us know if you still have specific anal cleaning questions we can answer.
 Oh, and good luck!